cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

     /// Retrieve the context that implements all clients' `ValidationContext`. fn get_client_validation_context(&self) -> &Self::V;

-     /// This method will be removed and instead, the `ClientStateDecoder` trait will be introduced.
+     // This method will be removed and replaced by a `ClientStateDecoder` trait that will encapsulate the ability to decode a client state from an `Any`
 -    fn decode_client_state(&self, client_state: Any) -> Result<Self::AnyClientState, ContextError>;

 -    fn client_state(&self, client_id: &ClientId) -> Result<Self::AnyClientState, ContextError>;